FelixOnline/v2/content/articles/2015-5-12-camerons-reshuffled-cabinet-the-big-hitters-in-government.md

 subtitle: >
   The first all Conservative Cabinet for almost 20 years meets for the first time today, with a lot of fresh faces.
 date: "2015-05-12 09:06:23 +0100"

 # Attributes from Felix Online V1
 id: "5511"
 old_path: /politics/5511/camerons-reshuffled-cabinet-the-big-hitters-in-government-
 aliases:
  - /politics/5511/camerons-reshuffled-cabinet-the-big-hitters-in-government-
+imported: true
+comments:
+ - fit flops on salefitflops singapore online httpfitflopsalesingapore2blogspotcomExcellent blog Do you have any recommendations for aspiring writers Im planning to start my own website soon but Im a little lost on everything Would you propose starting with a free platform like Wordpress or go for a paid option There are so many choices out there that Im completely confused  Any suggestions Cheerswholesale snapbacks httpwwwdailymotioncomvideox30jl5l_wholesalesnapbackhatscheapnewerahatsfromchinaonly5hat_lifestylewhere to buy fitflopsfitflop stores httpaustraliafitflopsiemillernetbirkenstock sandals clearancebirkenstocks mayari httpbirkenstockaustraliamallscomlouboutin shoes pricechristian louboutin shoes httpcanadachristianlouboutinblogspotcomMany thanks this site is very beneficialcs go skins explained httpbestcoinsshopworldscom20160411nba2k16vccoinswithprimepromotingvideogamefranchisesMany thanks this website is very us

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - jr2514

+# Homepage control params
 headline: true
 featured: true